Back Home Next

 - If you have a card provided by your employer, you should know that some companies do not allow their employees to make purchases on the internet.
 The logic here is that the company-provided card is meant to be used for travel, etc., not for purchasing merchandise from the internet.

-If you were not able to use your card on my site, please consider if any of these explanations are possible, and then call your credit-card issuer.
+If you were not able to use your card on my site, please consider if any of these explanations are possible, and then contact me or call your credit-card issuer.

 I have been ordering from you for a long time.
 Will you let me buy on credit?

-I started giving credit to long-time customers in the spring of 2005, but the second person I extended credit to started having financial problems and never paid me the $80 she owed, so I've decided not to extend credit any more. $80 is a lot of money to me, and I still resent her.
+I started giving credit to long-time customers in the spring of 2005, but the second person I extended credit to started having financial problems and never paid me the $80 she owed, so I don't give credit any more. $80 is a lot of money to me, and I still resent her for not paying.

 Why don't you give a permanent discount to customers who buy a lot of beads?